nuagenetworks/nuagenetworks.github.io/_posts/2016-03-21-Migrating ESXi Workloads to Nuage.md

 In conclusion of this blog, I just like to re-iterate how smoothly the migration can actually take place in a ESXi environment:

 - No change need to be made on the VM itself.
 VMs can keep running and connections will stay up during migration
-- It is up to the operator to go for distributed routing in Nuage, or keep the routing infrastructure intact

-A VXLAN gateway is used to interconnect Nuage-backed subnets and legacy subnets.
+- A VXLAN gateway is used to interconnect Nuage-backed subnets and legacy subnets.
 Depending on bandwidth/flexibility needs, Nuage Networks can work with different models in hardware (Eg 7850 VSG/ Nokia 7750 SR) or software (Eg VRSG)
+- With Nuage, the operator can choose to leverage the distributed routing implementation of the Nuage platform, or to keep the routing infrastructure intact

+And lastly, a lot of the repetitive migration work can easily be automated - see this [migration script][migrationscript] to help you out.

-Cheers and enjoy the Easter break !
+Cheers, and enjoy the Easter break !

 [Slide1]: {{ site.baseurl}}/img/posts/migration-esxi-workloads/Slide1.PNG